gremmie/m209/docs/exceptions.rst

 .. class:: m209.drum.DrumError()

    Inherits from :class:`~m209.M209Error`.
-This is an internal exception, used to report drum related errors.
+This exception is used to report drum related errors.

 .. class:: m209.key_wheel.KeyWheelError()

    Inherits from :class:`~m209.M209Error`.
-This is an internal exception, used to report key wheel related errors.
+This exception is used to report key wheel related errors.

 .. class:: m209.keylist.generate.KeyListGenError()